- About Membership

 Authors and illustrators who would like to participate in Indies First are encouraged to reach out to their favorite local indie bookstores and to link to IndieBound.org.

-Next month, ABA will unveil an array of special publisher offers on frontlist and backlist titles as part of publishers’ support of the seventh annual celebration of Indies First.
+Here you can find the special publisher offers (updated 11/6/2019) on frontlist and backlist titles as part of publishers’ support of the seventh annual celebration of Indies First.

 Inquiries about Indies First can be directed to firstname.lastname@example.org.